Aloeminium108/risky-emu-backend/README.md

     - **POSTGRES_PASSWORD**
     - **POSTGRES_URL**
     - **POSTGRES_USER**
+5. Create, migrate, and seed the database
+  - `sequelize db:create --env development`
+  - `sequelize db:migrate --env development`
+  - `sequelize db:seed:all --env development`
-5. Once all steps have been completed you can run the start script (`npm start`) to begin running locally on your machine.
+6. Once all steps have been completed you can run the start script (`npm start`) to begin running locally on your machine.

 ## Technologies Used